TWMProgrammer/HugoWebsite/content/posts/quotes.md

 > "Faire semblant d'avoir du talent ne le rendra pas plus vrai" - Lama ki vol

+> "Theres a fuck ton of stupid people in the room and I try not to be one of them" - Mutahar

 ## Asmongold

 > "Why would you expect them to be accountable to reality"